ipratropium inhalation solution

 How does this medication work?
 What will it do for me?

-Ipratropium belongs to the class of medications called bronchodilators.
-It is used to treat spasms in the lungs associated with chronic obstructive pulmonary disease (COPD), including chronic bronchitis and emphysema.
+Ipratropium belongs to the group of medications called bronchodilators.
+It is used to treat chronic obstructive pulmonary disease (COPD), including chronic bronchitis and emphysema.

 It is also used along with other medications to treat asthma attacks.

 Ipratropium works by opening the air passages, making breathing easier.
-This solution is given with the aid of compressed-air or oxygen-driven nebulizers.
+This solution is given with the help of compressed air or nebulizers.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.